perfectboy666/perfectboy666.github.io/_pages/publications.md

 4. **Overview of Transformer-based Pre-trained Language Models for Natural Language Processing**
     **Shi T**, and Wang Z.
-    In: Information & Computer, 2022.
+    In: Information and Computer, 2022.

 **Conference Papers**